JAX¶

 "cu124" |

-The cuda value becomes the extra specifier in the pip requirement — jax[cu124] — and controls which CUDA-specific wheels are pulled from Google's JAX release index.
-If your cluster runs CUDA 12.4, the default works.
-For other CUDA versions, pass the matching suffix (e.g., "cu121" for CUDA 12.1).
+The value becomes the extra in the pip requirement — jax[cu124] — and selects the CUDA-specific wheels pulled from Google's JAX release index.
+It is pinned rather than left to the default because the wheel has to match the driver the GPU images ship.

 How it works¶